mrlacey/ShowKeys/README.md

 For a list of all default shortcuts see the list on [docs.microsoft.com](https://docs.microsoft.com/en-us/visualstudio/ide/default-keyboard-shortcuts-in-visual-studio?view=vs-2019).

+## FAQs

+**Why are so few commands supported?**
+Only those commands that are exposed via by Visual Studio to the extensibility model are shown.
+Sorry.

+**Why are the default shortcuts shown rather than what was pressed?**
+The purpose of displaying the keys is to help anyone viewing to understand what you did.
+By showing the default shortcut combinations it is hoped that this will enable others to also use the shortcuts.

 <!--

 The following commands should work but don't because of a probable VS bug.